Inline speed skating: Technique and control

 Turning is significantly more difficult with inline speed skates than recreational skates because of more and larger wheels, creating a longer wheelbase.
 The wheel profile, that is, the cross-section, is parabolic, with a sharper shape than recreational or aggressive wheels, allowing the skater to essentially skate on a smaller, and hence more agile, wheel when leaned over in a turn.

-Brakes are not generally used on speed skates, so various other techniques to slow down are used, such as slaloming (skating s-curves) or v-plowing (or "snow-plowing"), where the heels are pushed outward and the toes inward.
+Brakes are not used on speed skates, so various other techniques to slow down are used, such as slaloming (skating s-curves) or v-plowing (or "snow-plowing"), where the heels are pushed outward and the toes inward.
 The v-plow is often the stop used in situations where there is little lateral and forward room to stop.
 One technique is the T-stop, essentially dragging one foot perpendicular to and behind the other, however this wears the wheels of that skate quickly.
 Another stop involves picking up one foot and setting it down quickly and repeatedly somewhat perpendicular to the forward motion while keeping weight on the other foot.
 Hockey stops are possible on speed skates, but require a very deep lean in order to cause the wheels to lose traction and slide, also the fact that wheels are sliding means that the wheels are also wearing down very quickly.
 Grass runouts are always a last option, given an adjacent grassy area.

+When switching over to ice, speed skaters are generally faster.
+While there are some small differences in technique, speed skaters already have the muscle they need to skate on ice.

 An inline speedskater takes much time to stop and often has few options in an emergency.
 It typically takes several hundred feet on a level surface to come to a stop at a full, controlled deceleration.
 Thus, a skater should be familiar with and proficient in stopping techniques before attempting difficult situations such as heavily travelled roads or hills.